TomConlin/trouble_w_triples/README.md

 	zcat rawdata/sampleid_catalognum_bold_gbacc.tab.gz | wc -l
 	216809

-or maybe:
+or since we may want to work with uncompressed copies:

 	zcat rawdata/VN_vouchers.unl.gz > data/VN_vouchers.unl
 	zcat rawdata/locus_voucher.tab.gz >  data/locus_voucher.tab
 	zcat rawdata/sampleid_catalognum_bold_gbacc.tab.gz > data/sampleid_catalognum_bold_gbacc.tab

-if you are going to stare at the originals much.

 ## GenBank
 When we are only looking at alternatively represented DwCT, the canonical DwCT can be counted then filtered out.
 Here I am using an '_x' to in the file names to indicate canonical DwCT have been removed